guyplusplus/Simple-Circuit-Breaker/README.md

 });
 ```

-## Events Triggers
-Events contain information about the breaker state change as well as the reason and simple statistics.
-Here is simple content when events are logged to console.
+Events contain information about the breaker state change as well as the reason with statistics.
+Here is content when events are logged to console.

 ```
 config:{name:ABC, failureRateThreshold:75.1, slowCallRateThreshold:45.0, slowCallDurationThreshold:528, permittedNumberOfCallsInHalfOpenState:5, slidingWindowSize:30, minimumNumberOfCalls:20, waitDurationOpenedState:2000, maxDurationOpenInHalfOpenState:1100}